Add login roles to PostgreSQL

 2. Save the file with a .py extension.

-Your database now has a user that can create tables.
+Your database now has a user who can create tables and feature classes.

 Create logins to view and edit data